AWE (AUGSBURG WOMEN ENGAGED) CONNECTING, LEARNING, GIVING

 Together we articulated what we believe: women have knowledge, experience, and wisdom to bring to the University.
 A relationship with Augsburg enriches our lives as alumnae.
 We created an initiative—beneficial to both alumnae and the University—that would be a catalyst for tapping women’s potential to connect, learn, and give.
 We were encouraged and excited to launch an initiative to lift up women as important members of the Augsburg community in new ways.

-Debby graduated from Augsburg with a major in History, and 1982 graduated from William Mitchell College of Law.
-She has been with the McCollum Crowley law firm since 1989.
-The firm currently has 26 attorneys with offices in Minnesota, Wisconsin, and Colorado.
+Debby graduated from Augsburg in 1976 with a major in History, and in 1982 graduated from William Mitchell College of Law.
+She was an attorney with the McCollum Crowley law firm from 1989 to 2021 when she retired after practicing law for 39 years.
 Debby’s father Jerry Fredrickson went to Augsburg, as did her daughter Caitlin Crowley.
 Debby valued the education she received at Augsburg with the small classes and outstanding professors.
 Her daughter Caitlin had a similar experience with internships and other opportunities that would not have been available elsewhere.
 For Debby and her family, Augsburg’s motto “small to our students and big for the world” could not be more true.
-Through her work with AWE she hopes to contribute to the success of future Augsburg students.
+Through her work with AWE, she hopes to contribute to the success of future Augsburg students.

 Lori Moline ’82